Arsenio Valpoort

-Arsenio Jermaine Cedric Valpoort (born 5 August 1992) is a Dutch professional footballer who plays as a winger for Bulgarian First League club Hebar Pazardzhik.
+Arsenio Jermaine Cedric Valpoort (born 5 August 1992) is a Dutch professional footballer who plays as a winger for Tweede Divisie club TEC.

-A youth prospect of SC Heerenveen, Valpoort made his first team debut in 2011.
+A youth prospect of Heerenveen, Valpoort made his first team debut in 2011.
 Failing to break through as a regular starter for the club, Valpoort embarked on a journeyman career, playing in Hungary, Israel, South Korea and Belgium, but achieving the most success in the Netherlands, where he had short spells with RKC Waalwijk and Almere City.
 In 2020, he moved to Dordrecht, his tenth club in nine years.

 Valpoort is a youth international for the Netherlands, having gained four caps for the Netherlands under-20 team in which he scored one goal.

 Club career

 Heerenveen

-Valpoort joined the youth academy of SC Heerenveen at the same time as future professional Luciano Narsingh, and later stated that he saw the latter's breakthrough as a source of inspiration.
+Valpoort joined the youth academy of Heerenveen at the same time as future professional Luciano Narsingh, and later stated that he saw the latter's breakthrough as a source of inspiration.
 In the youth teams he regularly showed his scoring ability, for example in the U19 league where he with 16 goals to his name finished third in the top goalscorers list.
 This achievement earned him a promotion to the first team where he initially signed a one-year contract with the option of an extra year in June 2011.

 On 4 December 2011, Valpoort made his debut in the Eredivisie, coming on as a substitute for the injured Narsingh in a 5–1 win over AZ.
 On 31 January 2012, he made his debut in the KNVB Cup in a match against Vitesse.
 In March 2012, Heerenveen announced that the option in his contract would be triggered, keeping him at the club until June 2013.
 Valpoort was officially added to the Heerenveen first team in January 2012, after joining on a training camp to Portugal.
 During the training camp, he made two appearances in friendlies against Hannover 96 and Bayer Leverkusen.
 After the training camp, Valpoort made four more appearances in the Eredivisie that season and one more in the KNVB Cup, where he failed to score.
 In the summer break, he appeared in the UEFA Europa League matches against Norwegian club Molde, where he scored a consolation goal in the return leg to make it 2–1.
 Heerenveen was eliminated based on goal difference.

 After a first half of the season in the 2012–13 season, in which Valpoort made five appearances, he was sent on a six-month loan deal to PEC Zwolle.